VH-BGP (1) Supermarine VS236 Seagull V

 X9519 which was never civilly registered).
 VH-BGP was the former A2-3 and was photographed

-the loss of several aircraft, went into liquidation.
+went into liquidation.
 VH-BGP was withdrawn from use in June of 1954.